At the start of 2016 I set out a goal to read/listen to 20 books over the course of the year. I completed this goal.

 10/07/2016 [AudioBook] Ego Is the Enemy - By Ryan Holiday 10/10

 This book has actively changed my life in more aspects than one.
 It demonstrates how the ego manifests itself into our every day lives, altering how we think and changing how we react to certain situations, most often in a negative way.
-Learning this I have been able to recognise where my ego is at play and the steps I can take to prevent this.
-I will be reading/listening to this again in the near future.
+Learning this, I have been able to recognise where my ego is at play and the steps I can take to prevent it.

 23/06/2016 The Book of Five Rings - By Miyamoto Musashi & translated by Thomas Cleary 9/10